 You can file a complaint or grievance using any of the following channels:

-- By sending an email to this address email@example.com
+By sending an email to the address firstname.lastname@example.org

 You can make anonymous complaints.
 In that case, MAR Fund will process the complaint, and will include the results of this process in the consolidated information database of processed complaints.